swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-continuous-deployment-of-the-model-with-mlem-and-the-cicd-pipeline.md

 # Chapter 14: Continuous deployment of the model with MLEM and the CI/CD pipeline

-!!! warning "This is a work in progress"

-    This chapter is a work in progress.
-Please check back later for updates.
-Thank you!

 ## Introduction

 In this chapter, you will deploy the model to the Kubernetes cluster with the